seankmartin/Simuran/README.md

 ### MAC OS

 - To use the UI, you will need to perform at least the following. brew install libpng
-- It is possible you may also need the MAC command line developer tools, but perhaps not.
+- It is possible you may also need the MAC command line developer tools.
-- To use doit on MAC, you will need the developer tools.

 ## Objective